The State of REITs: December 2023 Edition

 Below is a downloadable data table, which ranks REITs within each property type from the largest discount to the largest premium to NAV.
 The consensus NAV used for this table is the average of analyst NAV estimates for each REIT.
 Both the NAV and the share price will change over time, so I will continue to include this table in upcoming issues of The State of REITs with updated consensus NAV estimates for each REIT for which such an estimate is available.

-The large cap REIT premium (relative to small cap REITs) significantly increased during 2019 and further expanded during 2020.
-However, it has significantly narrowed during 2021.
-Investors are now paying on average about 31% more for each dollar of 2021 FFO/share to buy large cap REITs than small cap REITs (25.6x/19.6x – 1 = 30.6%).
+The large cap REIT premium (relative to small cap REITs) narrowed in November and investors are now paying on average about 30% more for each dollar of 2024 FFO/share to buy large cap REITs than small cap REITs (16.4x/12.6x – 1 = 30.2%).
 As can be seen in the table below, there is presently a strong positive correlation between market cap and FFO multiple.

 Important Notes and Disclosure